Local Guide

 Strong fit with tradeoffs / 75-84

 Activities is the strongest daily-life fit.
-Weather is the piece to verify before treating the move as settled.
+Access is the piece to verify before treating the move as settled.

 A city looks livable and useful for many retirees, but one or two planning areas need a closer look.